Borderlands line: Battery trains

-Proposed battery trains

-It has been proposed to use trains that receive energy from batteries and an electric pick-up on both unelectrified and electrified sections of the track.
+It had been proposed to use trains that receive energy from batteries and an electric pick-up on both unelectrified and electrified sections of the track.
 This would reduce the need for full line electrification.

 A trial of a converted Electrostar train using energy from overhead wires and batteries when on non-electrified sections of track was undertaken in January and February 2015 on the Mayflower line.
 The train travelled up to 60 miles on energy stored in the batteries also recharging the batteries via the overhead wires when on electrified track, at stations and via brake regeneration.
 A month later in March 2015, the introduction of battery powered trains was proposed for the Borderlands line by Network Rail.

 The Network Rail document suggested that consideration had been given to electrification and to extending the terminus from Bidston further into Birkenhead for greater connectivity.
 However these options were expressed as offering low value for money.
 The document proposes that using battery powered rolling stock precluding full electrification of the line, provides a cheaper method of increasing connectivity and extending the service into the electrified Birkenhead and Liverpool sections of the Wirral line.
 From the document: